-Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

-Product name: AMSelect JPM Global Equity Emerging

-Legal entity identifier: 549300ZK53CNGEEI6A29

-Does this financial product have a sustainable investment objective?
-Yes No × It will make a minimum of It promotes Environmental/Social (E/S) characteristics and while it does not have sustainable investments with as its objective a sustainable investment, it an environmental objective: will have a minimum proportion of 25.0% of sustainable investments. in economic activities that with an environmental objective in qualify as environmentally economic activities that qualify as sustainable under the EU environmentally sustainable under the EU Taxonomy Taxonomy in economic activities that do with an environmental objective in not qualify as economic activities that do not qualify environmentally sustainable as environmentally sustainable under under the EU Taxonomy the EU Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not make any sustainable investments sustainable investments with a social objective: \\\% that contributes to an environmental or social objective, provided that the any environmental or social objective system laid down in socially sustainable economic activities.
-Sustainable objective might be aligned with the Taxonomy or not.
+Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means Product name: AMSelect JPM Global Equity Emerging Legal entity identifier: 549300ZK53CNGEEI6A29 an investment in an economic activity ENVIRONMENTAL AND/OR SOCIAL CHARACTERISTICS that contributes to an environmental or social objective, provided that the Does this financial product have a sustainable investment objective? investment does not significantly harm Yes No × any environmental or social objective It will make a minimum of It promotes Environmental/Social (E/S) × and that the characteristics and while it does not have sustainable investments with investee companies as its objective a sustainable investment, it an environmental objective: follow good will have a minimum proportion of 25.0% of governance % practices. sustainable investments in economic activities that The EU Taxonomy is with an environmental objective in qualify as environmentally a classification economic activities that qualify as sustainable under the EU system laid down in environmentally sustainable under the EU Taxonomy Regulation (EU) Taxonomy 2020/852, in economic activities that do establishing a list of with an environmental objective in not qualify as environmentally × economic activities that do not qualify environmentally sustainable sustainable as environmentally sustainable under under the EU Taxonomy economic activities. the EU Taxonomy That Regulation does not lay down a list of × with a social objective socially sustainable economic activities.
+Sustainable It will make a minimum of It promotes E/S characteristics, but will investments with an not make any sustainable investments sustainable investments with environmental a social objective: % objective might be aligned with the Taxonomy or not.